HansGabriel/daduya-valencia-hackathon/README.md

 # Covid Chat Bot
-A A.I. that will answer questions related to covid 19 data and information.
+An A.I. that will answer questions related to covid 19 data and information.
 Visit the working demo below.

 ![Main][Main_Page]